Persian fallow deer: Historic

 Before the Neolithic era, as humans first began to colonise Europe, Persian fallow deer were found in Mesopotamia, the Levant, and Anatolia.
 The Anatolian population appear to have co-existed with the normal fallow deer, which still survives there today.
 They interbred with it freely to form intermediate populations.
 There is a suggestion that they may have been imported into Egypt as a menagerie animal during the time of the pharaohs.
 Some writers believe that the deer might have occurred throughout the Middle East in the 16th or 17th century.

 The range of the deer has fluctuated between the millennia.
-During the Natufian period of Israel, some 15,000 to 9,500 years ago, studies in zooarcheology have shown the fallow deer became extinct in southern Israel, while gazelle and especially roe deer proliferated.
-This is thought to be due to climate change in combination with changing land use patterns and hunting pressure.
+During the Natufian period in modern-day Israel, some 15,000 to 9,500 years ago, studies in zooarcheology have shown the fallow deer became extinct in southern Israel, while gazelle and especially roe deer proliferated.
+This is thought to be due to climate change in combination with changing land-use patterns and hunting pressure.
 At the same time the taxon persisted in the north in the Galilee region.
 During the early Iron Age, fallow deer were an important species sacrificed at the altar on Mount Ebal near the northern West Bank city of Nablus, comprising 10% of the faunal assemblage (many species were sacrificed).
 Pleistocene fallow deer of the region were larger, extant populations have evolved into smaller animals.

 They were introduced to Cyprus by humans some 10,000 years ago, in the pre-pottery Neolithic (Cypro-PPNB), and expanded rapidly as the indigenous megafauna of the island became extinct, such as the endemic dwarf elephant and dwarf hippo species.
 Despite having cows, sheep, goats, pigs, dogs and cats, it is thought the prehistoric Cypriots managed the deer herds in some way for the next millennia, or may even have domesticated the animal.
 For six thousand years the deer were one of the main sources of meat for the islands, in marked contrast to the rest of the world; from 7,000 to 4,500 years ago the deer appear to have become possibly the most important economic mainstay of the island, with deer bones amounting to 70% of the animal remains at some sites.
 They occurred in significant numbers at the aceramic Neolithic sites of throughout Cyprus, such as Khirokitia, Kalavasos-Tenta, Cap Andreas Kastros, and Ais Yiorkis, and were important through the Cypriot Bronze Age.
 The deer were finally extirpated from the island in the 15th century.